 Driving While Suspended Attorney Philadelphia

-Driving while Suspended means a very serious ticket is on its way to you.
-In Pennsylvania, Driving while Suspended can add significant time to your license suspension, and even land you in jail.
+Driving while Suspended means that a very serious ticket is on its way to you.
+In Pennsylvania, Driving While Suspended can add significant time to your license suspension, and may even land you in jail.

 Consequences of Driving while Suspended

-If you are a first time offender, Driving while Suspended carries a one year license suspension and a $250 fine, plus court costs.
-By PennDOT rules, all suspensions and license consequences run consecutively to each other.
-In other words, suspensions do not run together, rather they run one after another.
-This can lead to disastrous consequences for your license, because every offense leads to a longer and longer license suspension.
+If you are a first time offender, Driving while Suspended carries a one-year license suspension and a $250 fine, plus court costs.
+Under PennDOT rules, all suspensions and license consequences run consecutively with each other.
+In other words, suspensions do not run at the same time, but one after another.
+This can lead to disastrous consequences for your license because every offense leads to a longer and longer license suspension.

-It gets worse, however, because after you rack up a significant amount of tickets in your history, PennDOT assesses what is known as a “Repeat Offender” penalty, in which they double or even triple the suspension time.
-We have even seen cases where people deal with License Suspensions for decades, based on a relatively small amount of citations.
+It gets worse, however, because after you rack up a significant amount of tickets in your history, PennDOT assesses what is known as a “Repeat Offender” penalty, in which they will double or even triple the suspension time.
+We have even seen cases in which people deal with License Suspensions for decades, based on a relatively small amount of citations.

-The license consequences are not the only problem you will face if you’re charged with driving while your License Is Suspended.
+The license consequences are not the only issue you will face if you are charged with driving while your License Is Suspended.

 Philadelphia Driving while Suspended Attorney

-If you’re looking at extra suspension time, or even jail time, you will need to either get the charge downgraded or dismissed altogether.
+If you are looking at extra suspension time, or even jail time, you will need to either get the charge downgraded or dismissed altogether.
 You can do that by either trying and winning the case by or negotiating with the officer or prosecutor.

-If you’re looking at additional suspensions, or even jail time, you need to get a Traffic Attorney.
-An attorney can either negotiate the case on your behalf and get a downgraded charge, or even perhaps have the case dismissed.
+If you are looking at additional suspensions, or even jail time, you need to get a Traffic Attorney.
+An attorney can either negotiate the case on your behalf and get a downgraded charge, or perhaps even have the case dismissed.
 An experienced attorney will know what defenses to use and will be able to fight back against police and prosecutors to get the best result possible.